SCE

 Short facts

-- Motivated women who want to promote their innovative startup idea
+• Motivated women who want to promote their innovative start-up idea

-- Have not yet founded the company
+• Have not yet founded a company

-- No parallel employment during the optional scholarship or only max.
+• No parallel employment during the optional scholarship or only max.
 20h/week

-- Participation in the SCE Incubation Program, incl.
+• Participation in the SCE Incubation Programincl.
 SCE budget of up to €2,000 per team

-- Access to SCE/HM as well as nationwide workshops, networking events & mentoring
+• Access to SCE/HM as well as nationwide workshops, networking events & mentoring

-- Workplace in the incubator
+• Workplace in the incubator

-- Optional: max.
-3-month scholarship (selectable: July - October) with €1,000 to €3,000 per month (amount depending on qualification, see FAQs), plus €150 child allowance per child & month
+• Optional: max.
+3-month scholarship (planned for June - August) with €1,000 to €3,000 per month (amount depending on qualifications, see FAQs), plus €150 child allowance per child & month

 If you have any questions, please contact exist@sce.de!